ai-analytics-jlu-ws25-26/.github/profile/README.md

 ### What tools do you use to produce these lecture slides and notebooks?

 All of the lecture material is written in Jupyter Notebooks.
-For the html slidesow I am using the [jupyter nbconvert](https://github.com/jupyter/nbconvert) extension which allows to convert Jupyter Notebooks into various other formats.
+For the HTML slideshow I am using the [jupyter nbconvert](https://github.com/jupyter/nbconvert) extension which allows to convert Jupyter Notebooks into various other formats.

 ## License